OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-06.md

 ## 2 Kings 6:11

-Now the heart of the king of Aram was enraged over this thing;
+The heart of the king of Aram was enraged over this matter;
 and he called his servants and said to them,
 “Will you not tell me which of us is for the king of Israel?”

 ## 2 Kings 6:12

-One of his servants said,
+One of his servants replied,
 “No, my lord the king; but Elisha, the prophet who is in Israel,
-tells the king of Israel the words that you speak in your bedroom.”
+informs the king of Israel of the words you speak in your bedroom.”

 ## 2 Kings 6:13

-So he said, “Go and see where he is, so that I may send men and take him.”
+So he said, “Go and see where he is, so that I may send men to capture him.”
-And it was told him, saying, “Behold, he is in Dothan.”
+And it was reported to him, saying, “Behold, he is in Dothan.”

 ## 2 Kings 6:14

-So he sent horses and chariots and a substantial army there,
+So he dispatched horses, chariots, and a substantial army there,
-and they came by night and surrounded the city.
+and they arrived by night and surrounded the city.

 ---

 ## 2 Kings 6:15

-Now when the attendant of the man of God had risen early and gone out,
+When the attendant of the man of God rose early and went out,
 behold, an army with horses and chariots was encircling the city.
 And his servant said to him,
 “Alas, my master!
 What are we to do?”